American flag with green background

 A New Way to Vote

-This year, New York City is introducing “Rank Choice Voting.”
+In 2021, New York City is introduced “Rank Choice Voting.”
 This allows voters to rank up to 5 candidates in order of preference.
 Learn more and get ready to rank your choices.
 Check your registration, find out if you are eligible to vote or register here.

 What is on the Line?